jacquetpi/VMSlack/README.md

 ## Global scheduler

 Single instance in charge of selecting an appropriate host.
-Deploy Deployed by default on 8100 port.
+Deployed by default on 8100 port.
 Can be changed through the ```.env``` file

 - Execution